haru3613/getting-started-solution-template/README.md

 ## Questions Answers

 *How I can write lua code to decode or encode inside transform module ?*
 **Transform** module from *vendor* folder is safe and persistent, you should add your decoding and encoding logic inside.
-Add your logic given channels name, in `downlink_encoding` or `uplink_decoding`.
+Add your logic given the channel name, in `downlink_encoding` or `uplink_decoding`.
 It will rely on some functions that parse bytes.
 A library is provided in `bytes/parser_factory` for general cases like decode *floats*, *char*.
 Or encode *boolean* in hex value.

 *What are resources filled on my devices, is there a description ?*
 A description of device resource can be explained here: